North Mountain to Pete's Cave Trail

 TRAILHEAD & PARKING

-Look for parking area on your left as you crest the top of the gravel road.
+Look for the parking area on your left as you crest the top of the gravel road.
 There are two trailheads across the gravel road and a little down the east slope of the mountain.
 There are no trail signs here.

 DESCRIPTION